melcor76/ng-tetris/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Todo

-- Show what are control keys.
-- Highscore.
-- Colors and shapes should not need empty first.
-- Show points on board on line clear
-- Pause